-The spatial distribution of pillars in the maturing CAM, EDD 13-16, was assessed by intravital microscopy.
-Using digitally recombined time-series image stacks (>100 images), intravascular pillars were defined as intraluminal structures with no detectable plasma marker fluorescence.
-Mapping of the CAM microcirculation demonstrated that the pillars had varied shapes and were distributed over multiple generations of the vascular tree (Figure 2).
+pillars had varied shapes and were distributed over multiple generations of the vascular tree (Figure 2).
 The majority of pillars (83%) were located within one vessel diameter of a bifurcation.
-Based on spatial maps of 64.2 mm of CAM in 41 different ex ovo cultures, the pillars comprised 0.02 to 0.5% of the 2nd and 3rd order conducting vessels in 2-dimensional projection.
+Based on spatial maps of $64.2~\text{mm}^2$ of CAM in 41 different ex ovo cultures, the pillars comprised 0.02~to~0.5% of the 2^{nd} and 3^{rd} order conducting vessels in 2-dimensional projection.

-Spatial distribution of pillars in a region of the CAM.Time-series images of 9 contiguous regions of a CAM, previously injected with FITC-dextran, were digitally reconstructed and stitched into a 3 × 3 montage (A).
+Spatial distribution of pillars in a region of the CAM.
+Time-series images of 9 contiguous regions of a CAM, previously injected with FITC-dextran, were digitally reconstructed and stitched into a 3×3 montage (A).
 The vessels were thresholded, binarized and mapped to a 2D grid (B).
 Morphometric analysis of the binarized image provided a relative measure of both vessel and pillar area.
 The vessels comprised 31.8% of the total surface area of the CAM in 2D projection; the intravascular pillars comprised 0.4% of the vessel area (inset).